rudderlabs/rudderstack-docs/destinations/clevertap.md

     }];
 ```

-4. Then add the below handlers to handle the tokens and push notifications accordingly
+4. Finally, add the below handlers to handle the tokens and push notifications accordingly:

 ```objectivec
 #import "RudderCleverTapIntegration.h"